Gibson Hummingbird: Vintage models

-Hummingbird Vintage, or formally Hummingbird True Vintage, features a vintage appearance and sound, from its "thermally cured" spruce top.
+The Hummingbird Vintage, formally the Hummingbird True Vintage, features a vintage appearance and sound from its "thermally cured" spruce top.
 It also has gold Gotoh green button tulip tuners and a vintage cherryburst finish, which make the guitar resemble its 1960s ancestors.
-Also it has the famous, often adored, pickguard wildlife motif engraved and hand-painted, not embedded as the standard.
+It also has the famous, often adored, wildlife motif engraved and hand-painted on the pickguard, rather than embedded as on the standard model.
 The vintage model has no electronics from the factory.

 Small-batch, limited, and custom shop models

 Icon '60s

 The Icon '60s Hummingbird is a natural-finished model with block inlays in the fretboard rather than the double parallelograms.
 It also has an adjustable Tusq saddle and an original 1960s-style Hummingbird pickguard; all of these make it look like a 1960s vintage model.

 Custom KOA

 The Hummingbird Custom KOA model is a custom model, with back and sides constructed from highly figured koa wood.
 It has gold Grover mother of pearl keystone tuners, a custom in-flight hummingbirds peghead logo and a hummingbird floral tortoiseshell pickguard, all expressed in genuine abalone and mother-of-pearl.
 It also has an ebony fretboard with rolled edges and Orpheum-style abalone inlays.
 This model has an antique natural finish.